 - Weight loss

-A late complication of lung cancer in dogs can be dyspnea (meaning difficulty breathing).
+A late complication of lung cancer in dogs can be difficulty breathing (dyspnea).

 Some dogs may also show signs of lameness if the cancer spreads to the limbs.

 If your dog has a a chronic cough that does not go away even with medications, it is essential to take him to the vet for a thorough check-up.